althea-net/rita-firmware/README.md

 stock device can be done from `build-and-factory.yml` but only supports devices with emergency room based recovery modes.
 So the n600, n750, and dir860l.

-### Flashing Gotchas

-There's a known bug in the Edgerouterx where the file system is not synced and corruption can occur.
-When you flash the EdgerouterX and boot it for the first time _do not_ cut power until it's been running for at least a minute.
-This will give Rita time to sync to the disk.
-It should really take only a few seconds, but restoring a bricked device is enough of a pain to just wait.

-We hope to track down the relevent OpenWRT bug and have this fixed upstream soon.

 ## Building the firmware didn't work

 Follow the debugging instructions provided by the build playbook.
 That should